-The awards program allows you to recognise your outstanding international students and homestay families, and showcase your school's educational offering by highlighting global learning achievements.
+The awards program allows you to recognise your outstanding international students and homestay families, and showcase your school's educational offering by highlighting global learning and engagement achievements.
 The benefits of being involved include:

-- recognise and drive quality amongst your homestay families
+- recognising and driving quality amongst your homestay families

-- demonstrate the quality of your school in equipping students with a global education
+- demonstrating the quality of your school in equipping students with a global education

 Who can be nominated?

-International students (standard, full-fee dependant and study abroad students) in years 11 and 12 in Victorian government, Catholic and independent schools can be nominated for the six student awards.
+International students (standard, full-fee dependant and study abroad students) in years 11 and 12 in Victorian government, Catholic and independent schools can be nominated for the seven student awards.